 Post-cholecystectomy diarrhea is a common condition after gallbladder surgery.
 Therefore, if the onset of diarrheal attack started after cholecystectomy, think of post-cholecystectomy syndrome.

 This condition is common and can affect up to 20% of people after gallbladder removal.
-Random attacks of diarrhea can happen because your colon is unable to handle excess bile acids. (reference)
+Random attacks of diarrhea can happen because your colon cannot handle excess bile acids. (reference)

 A characteristic feature of this type of diarrhea is a severe urge to poop.
-It may become severe to the degree that soiling accidents occur (secondary bile acid diarrhea).
+It may become severe when soiling accidents occur (secondary bile acid diarrhea).